-GAG: I think we should go back to the beginning, to your house, which you've been in for - what is it, close on 40 years now?
+George Adams Gallery: I think we should go back to the beginning, to your house, which you’ve been in for - what is it, close on 40 years now?

 Tony May: Since 1972, how long is that?
 That would be fifty, right?